 A winter grooming routine is important

 During the cooler, wetter months, your dog’s or cat’s grooming is important to maintain.
 It’s easy to become less vigilant, but a wintry outdoor environment can see your pet exposed more frequently to mud, puddles, wet grass and bushes.
 This can make them prone to knots, matting and possible grass seeds stuck in skin or hair (most commonly in paws, under the tail, ears, armpits or the groin region).
 So, if you have a regular routine of brushing, combing or washing your four-legged friend, keep that up, placing an emphasis on helping them to get dry and warm as quickly as possible.
-When they’re damp for longer, they can develop a musty smell to their coat which is not pleasant to the nose.
-If washing your dog, aim for once every 1-2 weeks, use a gentle, soap-free shampoo and dry them off quickly with a warm towel.
-Consider using warm water when bathing to ensure your pet’s comfort.
+If washing your dog, aim for once every 1-2 weeks, use a gentle, soap-free pet shampoo and dry them off quickly with a warm towel.
+Always use warm water when bathing to ensure your pet’s comfort.

 With long haired breeds, pay particular attention to their undercarriage and other areas that may attract seeds or matting.
-Even though having a full winter coat is nice, consider clipping, shaving or tidying up your long haired dog or cat, so their grooming is easier to maintain.
+Even though having a full winter coat is nice, consider clipping, shaving or tidying up your long-haired dog or cat, so their grooming is easier to maintain.
 Don’t forget to trim their nails in wintertime too.
-With a long haired pet, you may not see their nails, so be sure to check that they are not too long.
+With a long-haired pet, you may not see their nails often, so be sure to check that they are not too long.
 Some dogs have dew claws which is a nail located on the inside of their leg, these can grow long because they are not naturally worn down.
 If your pet’s nails are long, please book in for a nail clip.

 Book in a consultation with your local Greencross Vets if you have any concerns or would like to know more.